 Easy 5 Ingredient Homemade Mac and Cheese

-I grew up on mac and cheese at least once a week, oftentimes more.
-It was a lunch my mom could easily whip together in about 15 minutes.
-And it broke up the typical sandwiches a bit.
+I grew up on mac and cheese at least once a week.
+It was a lunch my mom could easily whip together in about 15 minutes from scratch.
+No boxed noodles with the powder packet needed.
+It was the real deal with just a few simple ingredients.

-And now, I find myself doing the same thing.
-Mac and cheese is a great lunch or easy dinner option when Travis works late and it’s just the kids and me.
+And now, as an adult and mom myself, I incorporate this go-to mac and cheese recipe into our lunches, and even as a dinner sides, often.
 My son is high class and loves when I throw a sliced-up hot dog in it too.
 We’re fancy over here.

 Truthfully though, besides being easy, it’s much healthier than any box mixes you find.
-(And don’t let the “organic” label fool you, the ingredient list is still sketchy.)
-My kids much prefer our 5 ingredient mac and cheese to any of the boxed mixes.
+(Even the “organic” labeled ones.)
+My kids much prefer our 5-ingredient mac and cheese to any of the boxed mixes.
 Real cheese is the way to go.
 And with how simple it is, you’ll never find yourself grabbing those powdered mac n cheese boxes ever again.

 Cheese matters – choose wisely

-Find yourself a good cheddar cheese.
-And for a bit of tang, I love to add a slice of pepper jack.
+Find yourself a good sharp cheddar cheese.
+And for a bit of tang, I love to add a slice of monterey jack.
 It gives it a small kick that takes it to the next level.
+Mozzarella cheese is always a good option too.
+Truly, the sky’s the limit.
+Find your favorite combination of cheeses and make this recipe your own.

 Making mac and cheese